MaoZiming/papers/4-distributed-systems/44-mapreduce.md

 * Each in-progress task writes its output to private temporary files.
 A reduce task produces one such file, and a map task produces R such files (one per reduce task)
 * We guarantee that within a given partition, the intermediate key/value pairs are processed in increasing key order.
 Each output partition is sorted by keys.

+## Master:

+* Master keeps several data structures.
+For each map task and reduce task, it stores the state (*idle*, *in-progress*, or *completed*), and the identity of the worker machine
+* The master is the conduit through which the location of the intermediate file regions is propagated from map tasks to reduce tasks.
+* For each completed map tasks, the master stores the location and sizes of R intermediate file regions produced by the map task.
+Updates to this location and size information are received as map tasks are completed.
+* The information is pushed incrementally to workers that have in-progress reduce tasks.

 ## Combiner functions
 * Example: a lot of $<the, 1>$.
 * The **Combiner** function is executed on each machine that performs a map task.